ssyed009/PetProject/README.md

 # PetProject

-**Summary:** The project is implemented using open source api automation framework called Karate.
+**Summary:** The pet project is implemented using open source api automation framework called Karate.
 Karate tests can be written in BDD syntax , easy to understand for non-programmers too.

 **Pre-requisites:**
 To implement this framework, install following tools to get started: